Droughts and famines in Russia and the Soviet Union: Legacy

 The legacy of Holodomor remains a sensitive and controversial issue in contemporary Ukraine where it is regarded as an act of genocide by the government and is generally remembered as one of the greatest tragedies in the nation's history.
-The issue of Holodomor being an intentional act of genocide or not has often been a subject of dispute between the Russian Federation and Ukrainian government.
+The question of whether Holodomor was an intentional act of genocide has often been a subject of dispute between the Russian Federation and Ukrainian governments.
 The modern Russian government has generally attempted to disassociate and downplay any links between itself and the famine.

 There is still debate over whether or not Holodomor was a massive failure of policy or a deliberate act of genocide.
-Robert Conquest held the view that the famine was not intentionally inflicted by Stalin, but "with resulting famine imminent, he could have prevented it, but put “Soviet interest” other than feeding the starving first—thus consciously abetting it".
-Michael Ellman's analysis of the famine found that "there is some evidence that in 1930-33 ...
+Robert Conquest held the view that the famine was not intentionally inflicted by Stalin, but "with resulting famine imminent, he could have prevented it, but put "Soviet interest" other than feeding the starving first—thus consciously abetting it". while Michael Ellman's analysis of the famine found that "there is some evidence that in 1930-33 ...
 Stalin also used starvation in his war against the peasants", which he calls a "conscious policy of starvation", but concludes that there were several factors, primarily focusing on the leadership's culpability in continuing to prioritize collectivization and industrialization over preventing mass death, due to their Leninist stance of regarding starvation "as a necessary cost of the progressive policies of industrialisation and the building of socialism", and thus did not "perceive the famine as a humanitarian catastrophe requiring a major effort to relieve distress and hence made only limited relief efforts."

 1940s

-During the Siege of Leningrad by Nazi Germany, as many as one million people died while many more went hungry or starved but survived.
-Germans tried to starve out Leningrad in order to break its resistance.
+During the Siege of Leningrad in Russia by the German Reich, as many as one million people died, while many more went hungry or starved but survived.

+The Germans tried to starve out Leningrad in order to break its resistance.
 Starvation was one of the primary causes of death as the food supply was cut off and strict rationing was enforced.
-Animals in the city were slaughtered and eaten.
-Instances of cannibalism were reported.
+Animals in the city were slaughtered and eaten, and instances of cannibalism were reported.

 The last major famine in the USSR happened mainly in 1947 as a cumulative effect of consequences of collectivization, war damage, the severe drought in 1946 in over 50 percent of the grain-productive zone of the country and government social policy and mismanagement of grain reserves.
 The regions primarily affected were Moldova and South Eastern Ukraine.
 In Ukraine, between 100,000 and one million people may have perished.
-In Moldova, according to Soviet officials, the famine claimed the lives of more than 150,000 people, while historians estimate that this figure reaches at least 250,000-300,000 people.
+In Moldova, according to Soviet officials, the famine claimed the lives of more than 150,000 people, while historians estimate that this figure reaches at least 250,000–300,000 people.

 1947–1991

 After 1947 there were no known famines.
-The drought of 1963 caused panic slaughtering of livestock, but there was no risk of famine.
+The drought of 1963 caused panic and slaughtering of livestock, but there was no risk of famine.
 After that year the Soviet Union started importing feed grains for its livestock in increasing amounts.